How to Make a Perfect Log Cabin Quilt Block

-- Using the assembly diagram below lay out your logs on the table next to your machine.
+- Using the free Assembly Diagram (see Step 1), lay out your logs on the table next to your machine.
 This will help you to keep the pieces in order.

 - Place the Center Square and (Piece 1) Right Sides Together (RST) and sew a ¼” seam along one side.